Homeschooling: On Socialization

 The National Home Education Research Institute reports the homeschooling population is continuing to grow.
 Regarding social activities, they cite,

 Homeschool students are regularly engaged in social and educational activities outside their homes and with people other than their nuclear-family members.

-As a home educator, I am continually seeking opportunities to help my children learn and grow.
-I not only consider their academic growth, but also their social development.
+As a home educator, I continually seek opportunities to help my children learn and grow.
+I not only consider their academic growth but also their social development.
 I expect them to respect others, and learn the skills necessary to get along relationally.
-Lets face it, relationships can be hard and messy at times.
+Let’s face it, relationships can be hard and messy at times.
 I want my kids to learn how to be actively involved in society, as well as have the tools to face social challenges.

 I pray my children grow into independent and productive members of society.
 I take seriously my responsibility to provide them with opportunities to practice and learn academically and socially.